RavenGrappling/RavenGrappling.github.io/faq.md

             BJJ is one of the only martial arts to be proven to be effective in real-life situations, because it teaches how to overcome bigger and stronger opponents using techniques that actually work!
           </p>
           <p>
-          It's also perfect fit for women, children and anyone else looking to start their martial arts journey, as classes are always aimed at providing an engaging, safe, and welcoming atmosphere.
+          It's also perfect fit for women, children and anyone else looking to start their martial arts journey, as classes are always focused at providing an engaging, safe, and welcoming atmosphere.
           </p>
         </div>
       </div>